preignition/program-user-guide/how-to-guides/survey-app/surveys/survey-respondent-accounts.md

 ---
-description: >-
-  This page shows you how to define the type of account you want your survey respondents to have
+description: This page shows you how to define the type of account you want your respondents to have
 ---

 # Survey respondent accounts